histogrammar/histogrammar-docs/specification/index.md

 The efficiency of a cut in a Select aggregator named `x` is simply `x.cut.entries / x.entries` (because all aggregators have an `entries` member).

+Note that the selection function can return any non-negative number.
+Fractional selections would fractionally weight the sub-aggregator.

 ### Selecting constructor and required members

 ```python